SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/nginx-opentelemetry.md

 ### For metrics collection

 - This collection fetches stats from a Nginx Web Server instance using the `/status` endpoint.
-The app has been tested with Nginx version: 1.19.8, 1.21.4, and 1.23.1.
+The app has been tested with Nginx versions 1.19.8, 1.21.4, and 1.23.1.

 - You must configure NGINX to expose status information by editing the NGINX configuration.
 Refer to [ngx_http_stub_status_module](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html) guide to configure the NGINX stats module ngx_http_stub_status_module.